Header: Olympiastadion, in UEFA.com

 Host of one of the semi-final games, Signal Iduna Park, also known as the Westfalenstadion, is home to Borussia Dortmund and is the team’s electrifying yellow atmosphere—a quick reference to the stadium’s “Yellow Wall” terrace, the largest standing terrace in European football.
 Designed by Architekturbüro Planungsring, the stadium was built in 1974 and has been continuously renovated throughout the years due to its growing popularity.

 The structure was created through a blend of concrete and steel and features a modular design that allows for future expansions and alterations.
 Its interesting shape, rectangular with four prominent corner towers, makes it quite a popular stadium among football fans, perhaps because such a castle-y look makes matches seem more magical than they already are.
-This fortress design is, however, not just visually interesting, it also enhances the stadium’s acoustics, amplifying the noise and creating an intimidating atmosphere for visiting teams.
-Currently, 81,365 fans can comfortably enjoy a domestic match, however, the stadium’s capacity is reduced to 62,000 for international events, perhaps to lower the chances of conflict among nations.
+This fortress design is, however, not just visually interesting; it also enhances the stadium’s acoustics, amplifying the noise and creating an intimidating atmosphere for visiting teams.
+Currently, 81,365 fans can comfortably enjoy a domestic match.
+However, the stadium’s capacity is reduced to 62,000 for international events, perhaps to lower the chances of conflict among nations.

 Volksparkstadion, Hamburg

 The future home for several group stage matches and one quarter-final game, the Volksparkstadion was designed by Ernst Sagebielhaving and extensively renovated in 2000 by Hilmer & Sattler und Albrecht.
-The stadium has been hosting sports events since 1953, and its growing popularity led Hamburg, the city where it stands, to modernise it several times.
+The stadium has been hosting sports events since 1953, and its growing popularity led Hamburg, the city where it stands, to modernize it several times.
 With a new roof made of a light and durable material that allows it to cover all seats and enhance the acoustics, updated seating, and more, this stadium is now a comfortable venue for 49,000 football enthusiasts.

 Arena AufSchalke, Gelsenkirchen

 The Arena AufSchalke will host several group stage games and Round of 16 matches, the Spain versus Italy one being the most anticipated of them all.
 Also known as the Veltins-Arena for sponsorship reasons, this stadium was designed by Hentrich, Petschnigg & Partner (HPP) and opened in 2001.
 The stadium can accommodate up to 50,000 spectators and is known for its excellent facilities and the immersive experience it offers.
-Known for its innovative features, such as a retractable roof and slide-out pitch, plus the latest sound and lighting systems, the structure uses a combination of steel and glass to give it a modern and sophisticated look.
+Known for its innovative features, such as a retractable roof and slide-out pitch, plus the latest sound and lighting systems, the structure combines steel and glass to give it a modern and sophisticated look.